locnguyenIT/simple-market-microservices/README.md

 # Overview

-This project is build from scratch to finish based on microservices architecture using Spring Boot, Spring Cloud and deploy to Dokcer, Kubernetes .
+This project is build from scratch to finish based on microservices architecture using Spring Boot, Spring Cloud and deploy to Docker, Kubernetes .

 ## Diagrams